JCSynthTux/ansible_smarthome_playbook/readme.md

 ## Usage
 ### Fresh Install
-1. Add variables to vars/
+1. Copy default.config.yml
+2. Rename copy to config.yml
+3. Edit config.yml with your settings
-2. Install depedencies with
+4. Install depedencies with

         ansible-galaxy install -r requirements.yml

-3. Run the Playbook with
+5. Run the Playbook with

         ansible-playbook setup.yml --skip-tags "openhab_config,deconz_config" -i "your_host" -k --ask-become

 At this point you would be done if you want to migrate data follow
-4.         ansible-playbook setup.yml -t "openhab_config,deconz_config" -i "your_host" --ask-become

 ### Migrate or update openhab configs
 1. Copy your openhab conf folder and addons.config to